vespertilian/inactivity-countdown-timer/README.md

-# A vanilla JS library to fire a callback or redirect to a url after a specified time

-This is a plain JS (Typescript) module that will fire a callback you provide, or redirect to a url you provide.
-After a specified time of inactivity.
+# idle-countdown-timer

+A plain JS (Typescript) module that will countdown and timeout when users are idle.

-Can be used to transition away from sensitive on screen information and redirect to another page (logout or other page).
+Can be used to transition away from sensitive on screen information and redirect to another page.
 Useful when a user forgets to close their browser or tab before walking away from their computer.

 Features
- - Written in typescript and bundled as a UMD module.
- - A countDownCallback with the time-remaining you can use to alert users they are going to be logged out.
+ - A count down - alert users you are going to transition them using the countDownCallback.
- - A countDownCancelled callback.
-So you can stop showing time remaining.
- - A timeoutCallback.
+ - Activity is synced across tabs using local storage (users won't be transitioned if they are active in any tab)
  - Dynamically adjusting timer.
 Which will set itself to the largest timeout time, then change to timeout every second for the countdown.
- - Syncs across tabs using local storaget
+ - Good browser support
+ - Written in typescript and bundled as a UMD module.
+ - Tests with a saucelabs setup for cross browser testing

 By default the inactivity timeout is reset by these events: